collectors and filters logo

 Common Questions About Industrial Dust Collection Systems

-Correct sizing starts with calculating the CFM requirement at every capture point each hood, each enclosure, each pickup location based on the required capture velocity for that specific dust and process.
-Those individual requirements are summed with an appropriate diversity factor reflecting how many points run simultaneously.
-The ductwork is then designed to maintain minimum transport velocity throughout typically 3,500 to 4,500 feet per minute depending on material and the total system static pressure is calculated to select the correct fan.
-The collector is then specified for that airflow at that static pressure, with filter area sized for the actual dust load at your production rate.
-Sizing from a rule of thumb or a catalog CFM rating without this calculation produces systems that are either undersized, oversized, or both in different parts of the facility.
+Sizing starts with calculating the required CFM at every capture point based on the hood geometry and the capture velocity needed for that dust type.
+Those values are summed with a diversity factor for simultaneous machine operation.
+Ductwork is designed to maintain minimum transport velocity, typically 3,500 to 4,500 feet per minute depending on the dust.
+Total system static pressure is calculated across the full duct run to select the correct fan.
+The collector is then specified for that airflow and static pressure with filter area sized for the actual dust load.
+Sizing from a rule of thumb or a horsepower rating produces systems that underperform from day one.

 Yes.
-We assess, service, and upgrade dust collection systems regardless of who originally installed them.
-Many Indiana manufacturers call us because an existing system is underperforming, failing compliance requirements, or has not been evaluated since production changed.
-We measure actual system performance, identify what is working and what is not, and give you an honest answer about whether correction or replacement is the right path.
+We assess, service, and upgrade dust collection systems regardless of who installed them or what brand they are.
+We measure actual system performance, verify compliance against current NFPA 660 and OSHA standards, and give you a direct assessment of whether the system can be corrected or needs replacement.
 We do not recommend replacement when correction is adequate.
-Call us at 317-910-1497 most questions get answered the same day.
+Call 317-910-1497.
+Most questions get answered the same day.